davidroman0O/firm-go/readme.md

 A comprehensive library that brings Solid.js-style reactivity to Go, featuring signals, computed values, effects, resources, and stores.

+> WORK IN PROGRESS: fr fr i'm just checking the concept and ideas for now

 ## Overview

 Firm-Go is a Go library that implements a reactive programming model inspired by Solid.js.
 It provides primitives for creating and managing reactive state in Go applications in an idiomatic way.